hmcts/prl-e2e-tests/README.md

 `yarn install`

-You will also need the config.js file from a current developer, which should be located in e2e/config.ts, this file should **NEVER** be committed.
+You will also need the config.ts file from a current developer, which should be located in e2e/config.ts, this file should **NEVER** be committed.

 ### Running the application locally.